What do I need to do to take my boat to Rottnest Island?

 Boat owners can be called and asked to remove the vessel.
 Should they refuse, contact +61 (08) 9372 9788 and Rottnest Island Authority Rangers will assist.

 How is the maximum vessel length determined for my mooring?

 Maximum Vessel Length (MVL) is determined by a formula that includes body swing radius, pickup rope length and maximum swing room.
 The formula ensures safety for vessel occupants in the event of an emergency.

 Can I get a refund of the admission fees paid for my boat when I travel on the ferry?

 No, annual admission fees must be applied for by the vessel owner and are only valid for people using that vessel to travel to the island.
 Annual admission fees are not issued to an individual.

 Where can I get more information about boating at Rottnest Island?

-Each year, the Rottnest Island Authority publishes online a Marine and Boating Guide to assist boat owners to enjoy the Island Reserve.
-Visit the RIA website for more information.
+Each year, the Rottnest Island Authority publishes online a Marine and Boating Guide (PDF 1.95MB) to assist boat owners to enjoy the Island Reserve.